jkobject/jkobject.github.io/README.md

 ## previously

--made in a couple of hours to display my proffessional life and maybe some personnal posts -used MDL
+-made in a couple of hours to display my professional life and maybe some personal posts -used MDL

--the website itself is under a basic apache licence but each project or paper have its own rights and terms -please use accordingly
+-the website itself is under a basic apache license but each project or paper has its own rights and terms -please use it accordingly

 https://lingojam.com/🐌EmojiTranslator🎲